A Bronze Age settlement and an elegant Roman bath complex were recently unearthed at the site of ancient Corinth.

 Eight coins were found in the area, one of which dates back to the end of the second century A.D. to the beginning of the third century A.D.
 The rest date back to the end of the fourth century A.D. to the beginning of the fifth century.

-However, the most meaningful discoveries made this year included the Bronze Age settlement located adjacent to the Roman baths.
+However, the most meaningful discoveries made included the Bronze Age settlement located adjacent to the Roman baths.
 An entire conical wine cellar dating back to the end of the 7th century was one of the most unusual finds of all there.

 Archaeologists discovered the Bronze-Age settlement located just 45 meters (yards) north of the bath complex, at a depth of approximately 2 meters, covered by a two-meter-thick layer of crushed stone and ceramics shards.